darkb0ts/fullcalendar-php/README.md

-# Project Name
+# Fullcalendar using Html and css and javascript and Php

-fullcalendar-php using php and python and html and javascript
+Description of your project goes here.

 ## Getting Started